I'll See You in My Dreams (2015 film)

 I'll See You in My Dreams is a 2015 American comedy-drama film directed, co-written, and co-produced by Brett Haley.
 It stars Blythe Danner, Martin Starr, Sam Elliott, Malin Åkerman, June Squibb, Rhea Perlman, and Mary Kay Place.

+Widow and former singer Carol discovers it is never too late to find a deeper connection with others.

-It was released on May 15, 2015 in a limited release by Bleecker Street.
+The film was released on May 15, 2015 in a limited release by Bleecker Street.

 Plot

-Widow and former singer Carol Petersen lives alone in California with her dog, Hazel.
+Widow and former singer Carol Petersen lives alone in California with her dog Hazel.
 Life is very routine, as she has not had a relationship since her husband died 20 years ago and has no desire to date or marry again.

-One day she must put the elderly dog down, so she hasn't got a companion outside of her friends Georgina, Rona, and Sally who live at a retirement community.
-Coming home from the vet, she finds a large rat in her house, leading her to sleep outside for the night, where she meets her new pool man, Lloyd.
-Although he initially offends her, they begin an unlikely friendship.
+One day Carol must put the elderly dog down, leaving her without a companion outside of her friends Georgina, Rona, and Sally who live in a retirement community.
+Coming home from the vet, she finds a large rat in her house, leading her to sleep outside for the night.
+In the morning, she meets her new pool man Lloyd outside.
+Although he unintentionally offends her, they begin an unlikely friendship.

 Carol meets Bill while shopping and he flirts with her before leaving.
-Later, her friends convince her to do seniors speed dating, and Carol is uninterested in the men she meets.
+Later, her friends convince her to do seniors speed dating, where she is uninterested in the men she meets.
 Encountering Bill outside, he asks her out.

-When Carol goes home, she calls Lloyd to go to karaoke.
+When Carol gets home, she calls Lloyd to go to karaoke.
 He is a mediocre singer, but she impresses him with her ability.
 They go back to her house, and they discuss "living in the moment," which Carol dismisses.
 Lloyd is not looking forward to anything in his life, and feels he has no real prospects other than caring for his mother.

 Bill wants to see Carol at the retirement community where he lives.
 They go out on his boat, the "So What" - which he has never done with anyone else.
 He bought it on a whim, as he did not want to be a retiree who fell into boring, stagnant routines.
 After dinner, Bill drives her home, and they kiss.
 He wants to see her again, and Carol is giddy, until she sees the rat again.

 Carol and her friends get high, steal a cart after shopping, and evade a curious policeman.
 Getting home, she has a message from Bill, wanting another date.
 He spends the night and they are very much taken with one another.
 Over breakfast, he asks her if she would marry again.
 Carol lightheartedly scoffs, saying she hardly knows him.

 The doorbell interrupts them.
-Lloyd tells her that he quit his job, though he did get one as a pool cleaner.
-Carol is reluctant to invite Lloyd in, but Bill invites Lloyd to breakfast.
+Lloyd tells her that he quit his job, though he did get another one as a pool cleaner.
+Carol is reluctant to invite him in, but Bill invites him to breakfast.
 Awkwardly, Lloyd says he just wanted to tell her about the new job and leaves.